 Neutropenia is a condition in which the count of neutrophils is reduced.
-The role of white blood cells is to fight against the infections caused by the microorganisms.
-The human blood consists of many types of white blood cells, lymphocytes, monocytes, Basophils, Eosinophils, and Neutrophils.
+White blood cells fight against the infections caused by microorganisms.
+Human blood consists of many types of white blood cells, including lymphocytes, monocytes, basophils, eosinophils, and neutrophils.

-Neutrophils are present in most abundance, making about 40 – 75% of the white blood cells.
-They are the first cells to move in response to the inflammatory chemicals released from the damaged or invaded cells.
+Neutrophils are the most abundant, constituting about 40 – 75% of white blood cells (WBC).
+They are the first cells to move in response to inflammatory chemicals released from damaged or invaded cells.

-Neutropenia can occur as a result of following conditions:
+Neutropenia can occur as a result of the following conditions:

-- Neutrophils are defective; they get accumulated in improper places instead of migrating through proper channels
+- Defective neutrophils accumulate in improper places instead of migrating through proper channels

-Neutropenia is defined differently in infants (up until one year of age) and the older children.
-In infants, less than 1000/ul count is defined as Neutropenia.
-In children older than one year of age, the definition is the same as that of adults, that is less than 1,500/ul.
+Neutropenia is defined differently in infants (up until one year of age) and older children.
+In infants, a count lower than 1000/ul is defined as neutropenia.
+In children older than one year of age, the definition is the same as that of adults (lower than 1,500/ul).